zane-carter/SwiftUISentiment/README.md

 [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/iamzanecarter.svg?style=social&label=Follow%20Zane%20Carter)](https://twitter.com/iamzanecarter)

 A simple SwiftUI modifier for collecting user sentiment.
-SwiftUISentiment works by showing a native alert with options that indicate the users sentiment (usually either positive or negative), which then navigate to a series of configurable option such as submitting a review, sharing on social media, sending an email or redirecting to a URL.
+SwiftUISentiment works by showing a native alert with options that indicate the users sentiment (usually either positive or negative), which then navigate to a series of configurable actions such as submitting a review, sharing on social media, sending an email, or redirecting to a URL.

 <p>
     <img src="Images/screenshot-1.png" height=600px>